Kentucky vs. Florida odds, prediction, time: 2026 college basketball picks for February 14 from proven model

 Two of the top three teams in the SEC face off when the 25th-ranked Kentucky Wildcats meet the No. 14 Florida Gators on Saturday.
 Kentucky defeated Tennessee 74-71 on Feb.
 7, while Florida, the defending national champions, rolled to an 86-66 win at Georgia on Wednesday.
 The Wildcats (17-7, 8-3 SEC), who are tied for second in the SEC with Arkansas, are 3-3 on the road this season.
 The Gators (18-6, 9-2 SEC), who lead the conference, are 10-1 on their home court.

 Tipoff from the Stephen C. O'Connell Center in Gainesville, Fla., is set for 3 p.m.
 ET.
-Kentucky leads the all-time series 111-42, including a 41-26 edge in games played at Gainesville.
-Florida is a 12.5-point favorite in the latest Kentucky vs. Florida odds from DraftKings Sportsbook, while the over/under for total points scored is 152.5.
+Florida is a 12.5-point favorite in the latest Kentucky vs. Florida odds from DraftKings Sportsbook, while the over/under for total points scored is 154.5.
 Before making any Florida vs. Kentucky picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: